osrf/vrx-docker/README.md

 * As well, during video generation you cannot have any other windows related to Gazebo open.
 The script looks for a window with Gazebo in the name to move to the front for recooding, but this can be ruined by another window.

-* When building the vrx server image with `./vrx_server/build_image.bash [-n --nvidia]`, you can expect to see the following types errors, which are normal:
+* When building the vorc server image with `./vorc_server/build_image.bash [-n --nvidia]`, you can expect to see the following types errors, which are normal:

 ```
 WARNING: apt does not have a stable CLI interface…